The page has been translated by Gen AI.

 Containers are effective for building complex multi-tier applications.

-For example, if you need to run an Application server, a database, and a message queue together, you can run each as a separate container image in parallel and configure communication between them.
+For example, when you need to run an application server, a database, and a message queue together, you can run each as a separate container image in parallel and configure communication between them.

-Even if library versions differ across layers, you can run them on the same computing server without conflicts using containers.
+Even if library versions differ across layers, they can be run on the same computing server without conflicts through containers.

 Kubernetes is a platform that can efficiently manage and control multiple containers in production environments.